NGenesis/bom-obj2bom/README.md

 - `w`: W component of a 3D texture coordinate.
 Reserved for future use and is currently skipped by the parser.

 ## See also
-[bom-three.js](https://github.com/NGenesis/bom-three.js) - A javascript loader to parse and load BOM (Binary Object/Material) files in three.js.
+[bom-three.js](https://github.com/NGenesis/bom-three.js) - A javascript library to import BOM (Binary Object/Material) files into three.js.